armory/docs/content/en/docs/armory-agent/_index.md

 ### Agent mode

 In this mode, the Agent acts as a piece of infrastructure.
-It authenticates itself using a [serviceAccount](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens) and authorized through [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#service-account-permissions) to do what you want Spinnaker to do.
-In case Spinnaker loses communication to the Agent, Spinnaker will wait for reconnection during a grace period.
-After that in case the agent was stopped or the cluster was deleted, the cluster will dissapear from Spinnaker.
+It authenticates  using a [service account token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens).
+You use
+[RBAC service account permissions](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#service-account-permissions) to configure what the Agent is authorized to do.

+If Spinnaker is unable to communicate with the Agent, Spinnaker attempts to reconnect during a defined grace period.
+If Spinnaker still can't communicate with the Agent after the grace period has expired, the Agent's cluster is removed from Spinnaker.

 ![Agent mode](/images/armory-agent/agent-mode.png)